a jeep in the Siberian backcountry

 Genitive adjectives

-In Russian, we use a genitive adjective to describe a genitive noun.
+In Russian, we use a genitive to describe a genitive noun.
 Adjectives in Russian agree in gender, number, and case with the nouns or pronouns they describe.

 The chart below summarizes the adjective endings in Russian.
 Notice that they’re not the same as the noun endings!